levo-777/chat_rooms/README.md

 +----------------------------------------------------------------------------------+
 ```

 **⚠️ Important Note:** Cloudflare Tunnel is a free service that may change or become unavailable.
-If the tunnel fails to start, you can use alternative tunneling services like [ngrok](https://ngrok.com/) or others ... or deploy to cloud platforms like Railway, Fly.io, or Heroku.
+If the tunnel fails to start, you can use alternative tunneling services like [ngrok](https://ngrok.com/) or alternatives ... or deploy to cloud platforms like Railway, Fly.io, or Heroku.

 ### Create and Load Docker Image for Other Machines